Working from Home Best Practices

 Keeping Focused

-If you do not have a designated home office, create a little corner in your home that you dedicate just to spending your work time.
-Sitting on the couch with your laptop and TV on is not conducive to efficiency and productivity.
+If you do not have a designated home office, create a little corner in your home that you dedicate to spending your work time.
+Sitting on the couch with your laptop and TV impairs efficiency and productivity.

 Consequently, you will want to eliminate any distractions that can lead to you not paying attention or making errors.
-This means letting those who may also be at home know that you are working and appreciate not being disturbed while in that space.
+This means you let those who may also be at home know that you are working and appreciate not being disturbed while in that space.

 At your service,